-- 1. Types of Bullying.
-Some typical forms of bullying are: - a.
+- 1. Types of Bullying Some typical forms of bullying are: - a.
 Verbal bullying including derogatory comments and bad names - b.
 Bullying through social exclusion or isolation - c.
 Physical bullying such as hitting, kicking, shoving, and spitting - d.
 Bullying through lies and false rumors - e.
 Having money or other things taken or damaged by students who bully - f.
 Being threatened or being forced to do things by students who bully - g.
 Racial bullying and sexual bullying - h.
 Cyber bullying (via cell phone or Internet): Cyber bullying is bullying through email, instant messaging (IMing), chat room exchanges, Web site posts, or digital messages or images sent to a cellular phone or personal digital assistant (PDA) (Kowalski et al. 2008).
-Cyber bullying, like traditional bullying, involves an imbalance of power, aggression, and a negative action that is often repeated.

-2. Impact of Bullying.
-A single student who bullies can have a wide-ranging impact on the students they bully and the overall climate of the school and community.
-Students deserve to feel safe at school, but when they experience bullying, the following types of effects can last long into their future: Depression, Low self-esteem, Health problems, Poor grades, and Suicidal thoughts.

-3. What to Do.
-If you feel that you or someone else is being bullied, immediately report it to a teacher, a school administrator, a counselor, or school resource officer (police).
-No one has to put up with bullying, but we cannot help you if you don't report it.

-4. HARASSMENT.
-Any person who alleges sexual, racial, or other harassment by a staff member or student in the school district should present the information directly to the principal, an assistant principal, or counselor.
+Cyber bullying, like traditional bullying, involves an imbalance of power, aggression, and a negative action that is often repeated. - 2.
+Impact of Bullying A single student who bullies can have a wide-ranging impact on the students they bully and the overall climate of the school and community.
+Students deserve to feel safe at school, but when they experience bullying, the following types of effects can last long into their future: Depression, Low self-esteem, Health problems, Poor grades, and Suicidal thoughts. - 3.
+What to Do If you feel that you or someone else is being bullied, immediately report it to a teacher, a school administrator, a counselor, or school resource officer (police).
+We cannot help you if you do not report it. - 4.
+HARASSMENT Any person who alleges sexual, racial, or other harassment by a staff member or student in the school district should present the information directly to the principal, an assistant principal, or counselor.
 Harassment in any form will not be tolerated.